 This section tries to explain everything you need to know about actions.

-up.
+when Lino starts up.
 They are defined in

 Application developers can define new Writing custom actions, or also override standard actions with their own custom actions.